 I found a small platform connected to the rail and claimed it as real estate for the night’s concert.
 It served me well.
-Stepping upon it gave me a complete unobstructed view of the concert arena and stages.
+Stepping upon it gave me a completely unobstructed view of the concert arena and stages.
 In my whole life of concert goings (which is a long one), this was up there with The Beatles.
-Being short in height and able to be above it all at close range was a once in a life time experience.
+Being short in height and able to be above it all at close range was a once in a lifetime experience.

-The stage was set up in way where there is no back drop behind the band.
+The stage was set up in a way where there is no backdrop behind the band.
 In other words, everyone has a sight on the players.
 The center had this light tunnel so to speak (above) where the band was able to walk into and play to the outcome of the lights throughout the arena.
-If anyone has been to the original strip in Vegas with all the ceiling lights, this was akin to that but the band could go inside via a drop ladder, and the lights were on the sides.
-The existing cat walk below the stage allowed the members of the band to play in all all directions.
+If anyone has been to the original strip in Vegas with all the ceiling lights, this was akin to that, but the band could go inside via a drop ladder, and the lights were on the sides.
+The existing catwalk below the stage allowed the members of the band to play in all directions.
 Very nice for all to experience this show.

 Here, Adam and Larry have a moment that seems sealed in time.